meilisearch/documentation/learn/core_concepts/primary_key.md

 ### Setting the primary key on index creation

-When creating an index manually, you can explicitly indicate the primary key you want this index to use.
+When creating an index manually, you can explicitly indicate the primary key you want that index to use.

 The code below creates an index called `books` and sets `reference_number` as its primary key:

 <CodeSamples id="document_guide_create_index_primary_key" />